ademagic/site/src/index.md

 ---
 layout: home
-title: Hi, I'm Miko.
+title: Miko Ademagic
-postsHeading: Latest posts
+postsHeading: From the Blog
-archiveButtonText: See all posts
+archiveButtonText: More from the Blog
 socialImage: ''
 ---
 I'm a user-focused developer from Australia with over 10 years of experience building beautiful and accessible designs.
-I specialise in Design Systems and CSS architecture, and love enabling teams to do the same.
+I love enabling teams to build great Design Systems for their users.

 Currently the Engineering Lead for the Design Operations team at [Finder.com.au](http://finder.com.au/).